Name: Romashov Paul Yuryevich

 Case History

-In February 2019, the Investigative Committee opened a criminal case against 18 men and 1 woman from Surgut (among them was a man mistaken for a Jehovah’s Witness).
+In February 2019, the Investigative Committee of the Russian Federation initiated a criminal case against 18 men and 1 woman from Surgut (among them was a person mistaken for one of Jehovah’s Witnesses).
 Their homes were searched.
 During the interrogations, 7 believers were subjected to violence.
-Artur Severinchik was sent to a pre-trial detention center for 29 days, and Yevgeny Fedin and Sergey Loginov - for 56.
-Timofey Zhukov was illegally placed in a psychiatric hospital for 14 days.
-Believers complained about the use of torture to the Investigative Committee, the ECHR and the Commissioner for Human Rights, a press conference was held with the participation of human rights defenders, but none of the security forces was ever brought to justice.
-In October 2021, the case materials were submitted to the court.
-The prosecutor requested imprisonment for the defendants for a term of 3 years and 3 months to 8.5 years in prison, and for Loginov - 9.5 years, which was the most severe request for punishment for believing in Jehovah God in modern Russia.
+Artur Severinchik was sent to a pretrial detention center for 29 days, while Yevgeniy Fedin and Sergey Loginov — for 56 days.
+Timofey Zhukov was unlawfully placed in a psychiatric hospital for 14 days.
+The believers filed complaints about the use of torture with the Investigative Committee, the ECHR and the Human Rights Ombudsman; a press conference was held with the participation of human rights activists, but none of the law enforcement officers was brought to justice.
+In October 2021, the case materials went to court.
+Two years later, the court gave all of the believers suspended sentences ranging from 4 to 7 years.
+In February 2025, the court of appeal upheld this decision.

 Back to top